 One in five Americans will develop skin cancer at some point in their lives, according to the American Academy of Dermatology (AAD).
 Whether you’re trying to diagnose a skin blemish, learn more about treatment options, or determine a schedule for skin cancer screenings, don’t wait to make an appointment for a consultation with our board-certified dermatologist.

-Our Mt Vernon dermatology clinic can alleviate your concerns, provide early detection and treatment, and remove non-cancerous skin blemishes.
+Our dermatology clinics can alleviate your concerns, provide early detection and treatment, and remove non-cancerous skin blemishes.
 In the meantime, read through our resource pages for different types and symptoms of skin cancer.

 You can find even more tips by looking at the symptoms and appearance for different types of skin cancers, but here is a general list of skin changes that can help you detect skin cancer: